Enrollment Rights of Students Experiencing Homelessness (SAFEH)

 - Immunization Records*

 Students And Families Experiencing Homelessness who wish to enroll in SFUSD for the first time will enroll at the Educational Placement Center (EPC) located at 555 Franklin Street, Room 100 ((415) 241-6085 or (415) 241-6136).
-Families who are already enrolled in SFUSD and subsequently meet the eligibility requirements listed above should contact Pupil Services at: (415) 241-3030 or firstname.lastname@example.org.
+Families who are already enrolled in SFUSD and subsequently meet the eligibility requirements listed above should contact the McKinney-Vento Liaison through the SFUSD Student Family School Resource Link at (415) 340-1716 or at email@example.com.

 The K-8 school-based social worker (in K-8’s) and HS Wellness Coordinator is the school’s “point person” for students and families experiencing homelessness.
 SAFEH families can seek out these professionals if they have specific needs or resources.
-SAFEH families can contact the Families and Youth in Transition Program or call the McKinney-Vento Liaison for SFUSD at (415) 750-4500 ext.
-1408.
+SAFEH families can also contact the McKinney-Vento Liaison through the SFUSD Student Family School Resource Link at (415) 340-1716 or at firstname.lastname@example.org.

 Dispute Resolution Process